 Member listboxes appear when you type an object name followed by -> or dot.
-You see a list of methods and variables available to an object.
+A listbox contains a list of methods and variables available to an object.
 Private members appear in listboxes even when outside a class definition.

-Completion listboxes appear when you type the prefix of a symbol and press Ctrl+Space.
-You see a list of symbols valid in the context that contain the characters you typed.
-While completion listboxes look and appear like member listboxes, they are available any time and contain more than just methods and variables.
+Completion listboxes, on the other hand, appear when you type the prefix of a symbol and press Ctrl+Space.
+The listbox contains symbols valid in the context that contain the characters you typed.
+Completion listboxes are available any time and contain more than just the methods and variables of a members listbox.

-Configure Visual Assist so it applies enhanced syntax coloring to entries in member and completion listboxes.
-Your listboxes are easier to read.
+Configure Visual Assist to apply enhanced syntax coloring to entries in member and completion listboxes.

-Save space and find your place in listboxes more easily by configuring listboxes to shrink when possible.
+Save space and find your place in enhanced listboxes more easily by configuring them to shrink when possible.
 Only entries beginning with your typed characters remain.
-Press backspace, and the list grows.
+Press backspace and a list grows.

 Acronyms and Shorthand

-When listboxes are configured to shrink when possible, Acronyms and Shorthand may be used to further shrink the list.
+Acronyms and Shorthand may be used to further shrink a list.

 Acronyms are short and simple abbreviations for symbols.
-Type an acronym and Visual Assist finds the symbol to which you refer.
+Type an acronym and Visual Assist intuits the symbol to which you refer.

-Shorthand is another, entirely new way to reference and expand symbols.
-Like acronyms, shorthand finds symbols without typing their full names.
+Shorthand is another way to reference and expand symbols.
 Shorthand works when you know only bits and pieces of names; i.e., you know less than necessary to use acronyms.

-Enable acronyms and shorthand in listboxes in the options dialog.
+Enable acronyms and shorthand in the options dialog.

 Enable bold in the options dialog.

 This feature is often used in combination with bolding of non-inherited members and shrinking, and can be enabled or disabled dynamically from the filtering toolbar.

-Hover over a listbox and a filtering toolbar appears.
+Hover over an enhanced listbox and a filtering toolbar appears.
 Press buttons to include only members of a given kind (methods, fields, properties, events, etc.) or visibility (public, protected, private).
 Hover over a button to identify its meaning.

 Click a depressed button to undo filtering.

-Only buttons relevant to the content of a listbox appear.
-For example, buttons to show events appear for VB and C# when valid in the current context, but not for unmanaged C/C++.
+Only buttons relevant to the content of an enhanced listbox appear.
+For example, buttons to show events will appear for C# when events are valid in the current context; they will not appear for unmanaged C/C++.

-Visual Assist opens a listbox in C/C++ after typing #include and a double quote.
-Force open the listbox by pressing Ctrl+Space between the double quotes.
+Visual Assist opens an enhanced listbox in C/C++ after typing #include and a double quote.
+Force open the listbox by pressing Ctrl+Space between double quotes.

-Use the angle bracket form of the #include directive, and Visual Assist shows appropriate system includes.
-Type part of a filename to filter the list.
+Use the angle bracket form of the #include directive and Visual Assist shows appropriate system includes.

 Appropriate list content appears when you select a directory and type slash.